Skip to Main Content

 How is your credit limit determined?

 Credit card issuers use two different methods to determine credit limits.
 Some credit cards come with a preset credit limit.
-The other option is that the lender looks at your credit score and credit history to try to gauge whether or not you’re a responsible borrower and what type of credit limit and interest rates you can qualify for.
+The other option is that the lender looks at your credit score and credit history to try to gauge whether you’re a responsible borrower and what type of credit limit and interest rates you can qualify for.
 The stronger your credit history is, the higher your limit will likely be.

 Why did my issuer increase my credit without asking?